Likowo/MyPortfolio_ReactApp/README.md

 I am a full-stack software engineer student at Per Scholas bootcamp.
 My portfolio provides information about me, links you to a couple of my first projects, my resume and cover letter, projects still in construction and how to contact me.
 I believe everyday is a new day with new beginings and new learning opportunities.

 I used HTML/CSS/Javascript and react.js to build this application.
 A challenge I faced was with linking my pages via the navigation bar using routes and the react-router-dom.
-I typed in the <Link></Link> element with a lowercase letter (l) instead of upppercase (L).
+I typed in the <Link> element with a lowercase letter (l) instead of upppercase (L).
 It took me hours to realize that the wrongly spelled word had a different color( blue) to the rightly spelled word(bright green).
 This is a common mistake anyone can make, especially newbies like me!
 Error message was; ERROR in ./src/components/NavBar.jsx
 Module build failed (from ./node_modules/babel-loader/lib/index.js): Expected corresponding JSX closing tag for <link>.
 (26:6)
 ![Wrongly spelled Link element](https://github.com/Likowo/MyPortfolio_ReactApp/assets/134336338/9c321d37-ab52-40a7-819d-36ed96d2cd2f)